The 20 Best Multicentric Reticulohistiocytosis Doctors in France

 Lyon, FR

-Sebastien Debarbieux practices in Lyon, France.
+Sebastien Debarbieux practices practicing medicine in Lyon, France.
 Mr. Debarbieux is rated as an Advanced expert by MediFind in the treatment of Multicentric Reticulohistiocytosis.
-His top areas of expertise are Melasma, Pemphigus Foliaceus, Pemphigus, and Pemphigus Vulgaris.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Melasma, Pemphigus Vulgaris, Pemphigus, and Pemphigus Foliaceus.

 Advanced in Multicentric Reticulohistiocytosis